 Another feature of the Australian market that promotes piracy is the lack of competition in the Pay TV (Cable TV) Market.
 In Australia when Pay TV launched in 1995 there were two main players Optus and Foxtel (part owned by News Corporation), with Austar being the main player in the regional markets.
 However, since 2002 Foxtel has been the main player with Optus not really being a competitor since 2009, as well as this, in 2012 Foxtel also acquired Austar.
 This has created a monopoly in the Pay TV market and to cut a long explanation of the role of competition and market, the end point is that this is not good for consumers, as there is limited external pressure to make things better for consumers.
 This has meant that Foxtel has alleged to have created complicated systems that hide their tier one products like Game of Thrones (yes I said we would be back here) behind multiple layers that consumers might not want, as was parodied by The Checkout.
 This has been amplified by Foxtel cutting off other legal methods like purchasing Game of Thrones through iTunes and Google Play, and providing less than great service, or at least less than convenient service as Mark Serrels documented in an article for Kotaku Australia.
 This might be one area that will be changing over the next year or so with the introduction of Netflix to Australia, which with its low price point and more convenient access compared to Foxtel and thus may be introducing more competition into the market as it stands this is a still a major issue and source of a lot of the piracy in Australia.

 While staggered release dates are not just an Australian issue, and there are issues with Cable TV monopolies across North America, both of these issues are compounded by the infamous Australia Tax.
 The Australia Tax is the artificial inflation of the price of goods (games, TV shows, music, movies, etc.) well above the normal currency conversion.
-Take for example the upcoming Nintendo Switch console which has a regular retail price of $299 in the USA and $465.95 in Australia (approximately $350 US).
+Take for example the upcoming Nintendo Switch console which (at the time of writing) has a regular retail price of $299 in the USA and $465.95 in Australia (approximately $350 US).
 Now while there are other factors at play with pricing, shipping of physical goods, storing them in physical stores/warehouses, etc that will increase the price above just a simple currency conversion, the Australia Tax exists even when looking at digital only products which have none of those extra costs.
 For example, Civilization 6 is $US 59.99 on the American Steam store and $US 69.95 on the Australian Steam store, Grand Theft Auto 5 is $US 59.99 on the American Steam store and $US 74.99 on the Australian Steam store, this markup can be found on most digital platforms.
 This Australia Tax is so bad that a local consumer affairs group Choice has set up a guide for Australians as to how to get around a site’s Geoblocking to get the better price.